 Our primary business is the manufacture, distribution, marketing and sale of OTC cold remedy products to consumers through national chain, regional, specialty and local retail stores.
-Our flagship brand is Cold-EEZE® Cold Remedy and our principal product is Cold-EEZE® zinc gluconate lozenges, proven in clinical studies to reduce the duration of the common cold by 42%.
-In addition to Cold-EEZE® cold remedy lozenges, we market and distribute two non-lozenge forms of our proprietary zinc gluconate formulation, Cold-EEZE® Daytime/Nighttime QuickMelts® and Cold-EEZE® Oral Spray, each a new product launched in August 2012 and 2011, respectively.
-Cold-EEZE® is an established product in the health care and cold remedy market.
-For Fiscal 2012, Fiscal 2011 and Fiscal 2010 (as each is defined below), our revenues from operations have come principally from our OTC cold remedy products.
+Our flagship brand is Cold-EEZE® Cold Remedy and our principal product is Cold-EEZE® Cold Remedy zinc gluconate lozenges, proven in clinical studies to reduce the duration of the common cold.
+In addition to Cold-EEZE® Cold Remedy lozenges, we market and distribute non-lozenge forms of our proprietary zinc gluconate formulation, (i) Cold-EEZE® Cold Remedy QuickMelts® and (ii) Cold-EEZE® Cold Remedy Oral Spray.
+Cold-EEZE® Cold Remedy Oral Spray is a liquid form of our zinc gluconate formulation that is sprayed in the mouth.
+Cold-EEZE® Cold Remedy QuickMelts® are fast dissolving tablets that are taken orally.